 WAITING LIST TOTAL Number of qualified applicants offered a place on waiting list: 1,158 Number accepting a place on the waiting list: 90 Number of wait-listed students admitted: 85

-Yes No ls your waiting list ranked?
-X If yes, do you release that information to students?
+Is your waiting list ranked?

+If yes, do you release that information to students?

 Do you release that information to school counselors?